Evangelical Anglicanism: 21st century

 As other church parties experienced decline in the 21st century, evangelicalism has seen a rise in influence and popularity within the Church of England.
 According to Peter Brierley, a researcher on church statistics, 40 per cent of Anglicans attended evangelical parishes.
 As of 2016, 70 percent of ordinands were reported to be evangelical, and 18 out of 42 dioceses had evangelical bishops.
 Justin Welby, Archbishop of Canterbury since 2013, is an evangelical with connections to Holy Trinity Brompton in London.
 Evangelical growth in recent years has been aided by church planting and urban evangelisation.
 However, some liberals within the church have criticized the growing influence of evangelicalism as a threat to the inclusive, broad church values of the Church of England.

 In December 2014, it was announced that the suffragan see of Maidstone would be filled again in order to provide alternative episcopal oversight for particular members of the Church of England who take the conservative evangelical view on male headship and object to the ordination of female bishops.
-On September 23, 2015, Rod Thomas was consecrated Bishop of Maidstone.
+On 23 September 2015, Rod Thomas was consecrated Bishop of Maidstone.
+On 2 October 2022 Rod Thomas retired.
+He was replaced by Rob Munro, Bishop of Ebbsfleet in 2023.